masai1116/SHARE-seq-alignmentV2/README.md

 If user prefer to use their own genome build, the bowtie2 index files should be placed in the "/home/SHARE-seq-alignment/refGenome/bowtie2/" folder.\
 Four sets of index files (hg38, hg19, mm10 and hg19-mm10 combined genome) for star aligner should be prepared according to star aligner [manual](https://github.com/alexdobin/STAR), or downloded from here: [hg19](https://drive.google.com/file/d/1IXI4DP-mjh2qc-EQe1WnWJQOCVEI4KVX/view?usp=sharing), [mm10](https://drive.google.com/file/d/1n0UwzOeUbX7TIBOrcBbXjgH3i0UH-Ka5/view?usp=sharing), [combined genome](https://drive.google.com/file/d/15Z2YMUDiavYG0s9zLFAbbwqA0VhVNu-f/view?usp=sharing).\
 The unziped index files should be placed in the "/home/SHARE-seq-alignment/refGenome/star/hg38", "/home/SHARE-seq-alignment/refGenome/star/hg19", "/home/SHARE-seq-alignment/refGenome/star/mm10", and "/home/SHARE-seq-alignment/refGenome/star/both", respectively.\
-The index file for hg19-mm10 combined genome can be downloaded from [10x Genomics website](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest).
+The index file for hg19-mm10 combined genome can be downloaded from [10x Genomics website](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest).\
+A set of example fastqs can be downloaded from [here](https://drive.google.com/drive/folders/1d0gfb7qrBL76MMh0JPRX3z9-1Wqxt0vd?usp=sharing)

 # How to run the script?
 A small set of fastq files for testing are in the test_fastq_nova/ folder